 Employee offboarding often takes a backseat to onboarding, yet it is equally strategic and deserves careful attention.
 It’s essential to clearly understand what offboarding involves—and what it doesn’t.
 Far from being a confrontational or negligent process, a strong offboarding policy underpins the entire process, defining responsibilities and best practices.
 Teamflect’s offboarding guide provides a deeper understanding of this process.

-An employee offboarding checklist is a structured tool that outlines the steps to be taken when an employee leaves an organization, whether voluntarily (resignation, retirement) or involuntarily (termination).
+An employee remote employee offboarding checklist is a structured tool that outlines the steps to be taken when an employee leaves an organization, whether voluntarily (resignation, retirement) or involuntarily (termination).
 It ensures that the departure is handled efficiently, complies with legal and organizational requirements, and maintains a positive relationship with the departing employee.
 This template can be customized to fit your organization’s needs and is designed to be used by HR, IT, and other relevant departments.

 Using an offboarding checklist offers several benefits: